 The kit has a practical carrying case that comfortably holds each of the 0.75 oz reagent bottles.
 However, depending on how often you test, these bottles might not last all season.

-However, for those that need larger bottles, the larger version K-2006C, or complete, is stocked with 2 oz. bottles.
+For those that need larger bottles, the larger version K-2006C (complete) is stocked with 2 oz. bottles.

 Provided instructions make the testing easier to comprehend, though it may take multiple tests before you don’t need to reference them.
 Luckily, they are located on the bottom side of the carrying case, making it very convenient to check.